leetcode-notes/FoodTruckFinder/README.md

 This project should be run with Python 3.
 You can get Python3 using [homebrew](https://brew.sh/):
 `brew install python`

-Run the following command to install dependencies to your Python interpreter:
+Use [pip](https://pypi.org/project/pip/) to install dependencies to your Python interpreter:
 `pip install -r requirements.txt`

 ## How to Run